-The Advisory Agreement contemplates a quarterly incentive fee based on our Core Funds from Operations ("FFO") (as defined in the Advisory Agreement).
+The Advisory Agreement contemplates a quarterly incentive fee based on our Core FFO (as defined in the Advisory Agreement).
 Our Adviser has the ability to issue a full or partial waiver of the incentive fee for current and future periods; however, our Adviser is not required to issue any waiver.
 Any waiver issued by our Adviser is a voluntary, non-contractual, unconditional and irrevocable waiver.
-For the year ended December 31, 2022, our Advisor did not issue a full or partial waiver of the incentive fee.
+For the year ended December 31, 2021, our Advisor issued a waiver of the incentive fee of \$0.02 million.
+For the year ended December 31, 2022, our Adviser did not issue a full or partial waiver of the incentive fee.
+If our Adviser does not issue this waiver in future quarters, it could negatively impact our earnings and may compromise our ability to maintain our current level of, or increase, distributions to our stockholders, which could have a material adverse impact on the market price of our securities.
 Under the amendment of the Advisory Agreement dated January 10, 2023, our Advisor was not entitled to receive an incentive fee for the quarters ended March 31, 2023 and June 30, 2023.
 Under the amendment of the Advisory Agreement dated July 11, 2023, our Advisor was not entitled to receive an incentive fee for the quarters ended September 30, 2023 and December 31, 2023.
 No waivers were required, as the incentive fees for the 12-month period were contractually eliminated.
-For the year ended December 31, 2024, our Adviser issued a voluntary waiver of a portion of the incentive fee of \$2.3 million.
-If our Adviser does not issue other voluntary waivers in future quarters, it could negatively impact our earnings and may compromise our ability to maintain our current level of, or increase, distributions to our stockholders, which could have a material adverse impact on the market price of our securities.